gselini/gselini.github.io/index.md

     + Dissertation on type parametrization-based programming in C++

 Problem- and concept- and question- driven, self-learner, self-starter and self-motivating. \
+Appreciating complexity and diversity, both in things and in people. \
 Deductive, rather than repetitive.
 Fundamentally capable of approaching new (unseen) things. \
 Evolutionary, both on projects and myself. \
 Team player, collaborative person (rather than competitive), constructive, willing to share knowledge with receptive people.